RHC4TP/starter/Container Zone/README.md

 # Dockerfile Templates

 Here you will find Templates and Examples of Dockerfiles.
+Note that you will need the 'licenses' Directory for your image to pass certification.

 # Templates